This article describes the key characteristics of IndexedDB, and introduces some essential terminology relevant to understanding the IndexedDB API.

 If you have assumptions from working with other types of databases, you might get thrown off when working with IndexedDB.
 So the following key characteristics of IndexedDB are important to keep in mind:

-The IndexedDB API is mostly asynchronous.
+- The IndexedDB API is mostly asynchronous.
 The API doesn't give you data by returning values; instead, you have to pass a callback function.
 You don't "store" a value into the database, or "retrieve" a value out of the database through synchronous means.
 Instead, you "request" that a database operation happens.
 You get notified by a DOM event when the operation finishes, and the type of event you get lets you know if the operation succeeded or failed.
-This sounds a little complicated at first, but there are sanity measures baked in.
-It's not that different from the way that XMLHttpRequest works.

 onerrorproperties, and you can call